How 288GB HBM3e Eliminates the VRAM Wall for Next-Generation AI Models

 The MI355X maintains consistent power consumption across concurrency levels while scaling throughput linearly.
 System power measurements during Kimi K2.5 inference demonstrate the efficiency characteristics of the CDNA 4 architecture under production load.

 For data center operators, this characteristic simplifies capacity planning.
-Power provisioning can be sized for steady-state operation without accounting for significant load-dependent variation.
-The 8-GPU MI355X node sustains production throughput within a predictable 2.2kW envelope.
+GPU power varies less than 10% between moderate and peak concurrency, so power provisioning can be sized for steady-state operation without accounting for significant load-dependent spikes.
+The 8-GPU MI355X node sustains production throughput within a predictable ~5.0 to 5.4kW GPU power envelope.

 Time to First Token: Preserving Interactive Experience